borntofrappe/borntofrappe/Components/README.md

 # Components

-And a few instructions on how to use them.
+> And a few instructions on how to use them.

+For every page.

 ## Breadcrumbs

 - at the top of every page

-- matching the title of the page (sans icons)
+- match the title of the page (sans icons)

 - adding an icon next to the anchor link when an icon is available